Topscientist/boom-bot/README.md

 All code subitted here (Except of that copied from the repo listed above) is liscenced under the **GNU Affero General Public License v3.0** the details of which can be found here: https://github.com/Topscientist/boom-bot/blob/main/LICENSE.

 The Bot's PFP is under the "Public Domain Liscence".

+## Inviting the bot to your own discord server.
+As of the writing of this.
+The bot is set to be a private bot, so theoretically only I can add it to discord servers.
+If there is a way to bypass this please consider reading the notice below:

+**I do not endorse or recommend you adding this bot to your own discord server.
+It will pose a safety and security risk to your server.**

+_**If you choose to add this bot to your own discord server, it is at your own risk and no-one including Topscientist/Artymartin3459#9245 can be held responsible for what happens to your discord server after adding it (Boom Bot) to your discord server.**_

+**If you want to see the bot in action please join the Arty Studios discord server.**

 ## Thank You
 Thank you for choosing to participate in this wild and crazy project.
 It is just a random idea to see how this bot will fair over the course of this one chosen month.
 I would like to thank the admins that have agreed to help out running this project.